Acme Fresh Market

-The Fred W. Albrecht Grocery Company, under the trade name Acme Fresh Market, is a grocery store chain based in Akron, Ohio, that has 16 locations in Summit, Portage, Stark, and Cuyahoga counties of Northeast Ohio.
+The Fred W. Albrecht Grocery Company, under the trade name Acme Fresh Market, is a grocery store chain based in Akron, Ohio, that has 17 locations in Summit, Portage, Stark, Cuyahoga, and Medina counties of Northeast Ohio.
 It was established in 1891.

 History

-Frederick Wilhelm Albrecht, a native of Massillon, Ohio, started in the grocery business when he gained control of his brother’s local store.
+Frederick Wilhelm Albrecht, a native of Massillon, Ohio, started in the grocery business when he gained control of his brother's local store.
 In 1891, he opened his own store in Akron, called F.W.
 Albrecht Grocery Company.
 After visiting an Acme store in Philadelphia (currently, a supermarket chain owned by Albertsons), Albrecht soon renamed his small corner grocery store "Acme".
 He also changed his business to conduct cash-only sales.
 More "Acme Cash Stores" soon opened around the Akron area, reaching 40 locations by 1918.
-After ceasing home-delivery operations, Albrecht renamed his stores once again to “Acme Cash Basket Stores.”
+After ceasing home-delivery operations, Albrecht renamed his stores once again to "Acme Cash Basket Stores".
 Acme grew to over 100 stores, both large and small, by the 1930s.

 The Great Depression and World War II brought a decline in consumer behavior and caused Acme to halt its expansion.
 Following the war, Acme began to experiment in the Supermarket business, opening their first such location in 1952.
 In 1966, the 75th anniversary of the business, the last of the small corner stores was closed.

 In 1965, Acme opened a subsidiary retail chain called Click.
 The Click stores were department stores with a full-sized Acme grocery store under one roof.
 The first Acme-Click store was in Stow (currently Fresh Market #17).
 In the 1970s, Acme joined with Youngfellow Pharmacy to open Y-Mart stores, a chain of pharmacy/convenience stores similar to Walgreens.
 After new competition entered the area, the Click stores were renamed Acme Super Centers in the early 1990s.
 The Y-Mart stores were renamed Acme Express in 1996.
 At the end of the 1990s, the Super Centers and Express stores were closed.
 Some of the Super Centers were converted into Acme Fresh Markets, while others were sold.
-The Acme Express stores were sold to CVS/pharmacy.
+The Acme Express stores were sold to CVS/pharmacy in 1998.
 This was part of the company's effort to downsize and re-brand the remaining stores as Acme Fresh Market.

 After the loss of their local Acme store in 1997, residents in West Akron rallied for a new supermarket to move in.
 Henry Johnson, a longtime Acme employee, worked with Acme and the city to open a new grocery store.
 Henry's Acme, the company's first and only franchise location, opened in 2000.
 Following a decline in business, as well as new competition in the area, the store closed its doors in 2014.

 There are currently sixteen Acme Fresh Market stores, and two RSVP Food and Party Outlet locations.